EsaLaboratory/MARLEM/README.md

 )
 ```
 Then run the training:

-3. change directory to where epyMARL was installed

-5. activate the virtual environment that contains the MARLEM packages
+3. activate the virtual environment that contains the MARLEM packages

-7. run the following command:
+4. run the following command:
 ```
 python src/main.py --config=mappo --env-config=gymma with env_args.time_limit=50 env_args.key="oplem.DiscLfmAggPEulv-v0"
 ```